seankmartin/made-mistakes-gatsby/src/posts/neuroscience/nwb.md

 A better way is to use the [NWB explorer](https://github.com/MetaCell/nwb-explorer) created by Metacell and UCL.
 The easiest way to use this is with docker by pulling the latest container from [google container](https://gcr.io/metacellllc/nwb-explorer).

+Another way to view is by using the [NWBwidgets](https://github.com/NeurodataWithoutBorders/nwb-jupyter-widgets) which is a Jupyter notebook feature.

 ## Further reading